ironbar/mnist_universe/docs/08_causality.md

 <!-- -->

-> Probabilities, as given by expressions like `P(Y|X)', lie on the first rung of the Ladder of Causation and cannot ever (by themselves) answer queries on the second or third rung.
+> Probabilities, as given by expressions like $P(Y|X)$, lie on the first rung of the Ladder of Causation and cannot ever (by themselves) answer queries on the second or third rung.

 <!-- -->

 > While probabilities encode our beliefs about a static world, causality tells us whether and how probabilities change when the world changes, be it by intervention or by act of imagination.

-### 2. From Buccaneers to Guine Pigs
+### 2. From Buccaneers to Guinea Pigs

 This chapter tells the history of how the dominant school of thought in statistics banned causality from science and instead advocated for correlation.
-It's interesting to see the influence of eminent statiticians.
+It's interesting to see the influence of eminent statisticians.
 It also tells how Wright battled with them with his path analysis technique.

 #### Regression to the mean